-According to Wikipedia Encyclopaedia a cliché was a printing term for a semi-permanently assembled piece of type which easily could be inserted into a document being printed.
+According to Wikipedia Encyclopaedia a cliché was originally a printing term for a semi-permanently assembled piece of type which easily could be inserted into a document being printed.
 It has since come to mean a phrase, expression, or idea that has been overused to the point of losing its intended force or novelty.
 The meaning of clichés are frequently misunderstood and misused.
-When used properly a well chosen cliché can help keep the narrative on a fast pace without as much explanation and elaboration.
+When used properly a well chosen cliché can help keep the narrative on a fast pace without much explanation and elaboration.
 Foot and shoe clichés are not uncommon in many languages.
-From a socio-anthropologist perspective I believe this is due in no small part to the subconscious importance we bipedals place on our pedal extremities to describe our metaphoric and geographical environment.
-Here are some of the more commonly used foot and shoe related clichés.
+From a socio-anthropologist perspective, this may be due, in no small part, to the subconscious importance we bipeds place on our pedal extremities to describe our metaphoric and geographical environment.

 Foot related clichés include: Waited on hand and foot

 Footloose and fancy-free.
 Footloose was a nineteenth century word meaning 'ready to move'.

 Follow in the footsteps of (father’s footsteps)

 As rich as a foot up a bulls ass (tight as a finger up an arse)

 It was like having one foot on shore and one foot in the canoe

 Don't let the grass grow under your feet